Which of the Following Is Correct Regarding the pH Scale?

 Interpreting the Data

 After each test, plot the pH versus the logarithm of the hydrogen ion concentration (or versus temperature, where relevant).
-You’ll see straight‑line behavior for ideal solutions, and deviations where activity coefficients become significant (high ionic strength, non‑aqueous solvents).
-Those deviations are precisely why professional chemists use Henderson–Hasselbalch calculations and activity corrections rather than raw pH numbers alone.
+Here's the thing — you’ll see straight‑line behavior for ideal solutions, and deviations where activity coefficients become significant (high ionic strength, non‑aqueous solvents).
+Those deviations are precisely why professional chemists use Henderson–Hasselbalch calculations and activity corrections rather than raw pH numbers alone And that's really what it comes down to..

 When “pH 7” Isn’t the Whole Story